top of page

 老竇

 There was an old man named 竇禹鈞.
-He was a famously "good" father as all five of his son became government officials.
-People then used 老竇 (老 means old, but is a honorific term) to mean father
+He was famous for being a "good" father, as all five of his sons became government officials.
+As a result, people began to use "老竇" to refer to a father, with "老" being an honorific term for "old."

 =